 Afterwards, she notices an informant as he gives her a scroll about the upcoming competition.
 With this serving as to where her target will be hiding out, she proceeds to take her leave towards said destination.

 While the demon tells him that they’ll be doing this for the rest of time since he can’t die here, Hanzo discreetly grabs the chain from one of the impaled spears and begins to whisper.
 The torturer leans in and wants to know what he’s saying, to which Hasashi takes advantage by biting onto the demon’s ear and ripping it off.
-From there, he flings it onto the chain as its blood melts at the chain and severs it.
+From there, he flings it onto the chain as its blood eats away at the chain and severs it.
 From there, he uses his chain to free himself and remove the sickles from his body.
-Afterwards, he engages the demon and manages to disorient him from a brutal punch to his knee.
-From there, he manages to grab a blade from a nearby table and ultimately slice the torturer in near-half.
+Afterwards, he engages the demon and manages to disorient him with a brutal punch to his knee.
+From there, he manages to grab a blade from a nearby table and ultimately slice the torturer in near half.

 Afterwards, he takes some cloths from the demon for himself before he’s met upon by a giant horde of other demons.
 As one of the creatures says how there’s many of them for him to face, Hanzo simply uses the chain and kunai spear to decapitate the being before the other demons rush in to engage him.